GeorgiKostadinovPro/MyGymWorld/README.md

 <!-- Env Variables -->
 ### :key: Environment Variables

-<p>To run this project, you need to add the following variables to your Manager User Secrets json.</p>
+<p>To run this project, you need to add the following variables to your Manage User Secrets json.</p>
 <p>The manage user secrets file should look like the one below.</p>

 <strong>NOTE: You need to provide your own APIKeys and APISecrets.</strong>